Back to California

 Juvenile Justice Changes

-This law makes it harder for certain young people who committed serious crimes, such as mass shootings or offenses in school zones, to get their sentences changed and allows prosecutors to move some younger teens with prior convictions into adult court.
+This law makes it harder for certain young people who committed serious crimes to get their sentences changed and allows prosecutors to move some younger teens accused of violent offenses into adult court.

 What This Bill Does

-• It stops young people from asking a judge to change their life sentence if they were part of a mass shooting or hurt someone in a school zone or place of worship.
+• It stops people under 18 when they did a crime from getting their life sentence without parole changed if they were found guilty of multiple murders, mass shootings, or crimes in school zones or places of worship.

 Who It Names or Affects